Quetta: Climate

-Quetta has a cold semi-arid climate (Köppen BSk) with a significant variation between summer and winter temperatures.
-Summer starts from late May and goes on until early September with average temperatures ranging from 24–26 C. The highest temperature in Quetta is 42 C which was recorded on 10 July 1998.
+Quetta has a cold semi-arid climate (Köppen BSk) with a significant variation between summer and winter temperatures.Summer typically begins in late May and lasts until early September, with average temperatures ranging from 24 to 26 C. The highest temperature recorded in Quetta is 42 C, which occurred on 10 July 1998.

 Autumn starts in mid-September and continues until mid-November with average temperatures in the 12–18 C range.
 Winter starts in late November and ends in late February with average temperatures near 4–5 C. The lowest temperature in Quetta is -18.3 C which was recorded on 8 January 1970.
 Spring starts in early March and ends in mid-May with average temperatures close to 15 °C. Unlike more easterly parts of Pakistan, Quetta does not have a monsoon season of heavy rainfall.
 Highest rainfall during 24 hours in Quetta is 113 mm which was recorded on 17 December 2000, Highest monthly rainfall of 232.4 mm was recorded in March 1982 which was also the year of the highest annual rainfall, 949.8 mm.
 In the winter, snowfall has become quite erratic (December, January and February).

 The city saw a severe drought from 1999 to 2001 during which the city did not receive snowfall and below normal rains.
 In 2002, the city received snow after a gap of five years.
 In 2004 and 2005, the city received normal rains after three years without snowfall while in 2006, 2007 and 2009 the city received no snow.
 In 2008, it received a snowfall of 10 cm in four hours on 29 January, followed on 2 February by 25.4 cm in 10 hours – the city's heaviest snowfall in a decade.
 During the winter of 2010, it received no snow and saw below normal rains due to the presence of El-Nino over Pakistan.